Named Stanford’s Jaquish & Kenninger Director of Athletics on July 27, 2012, Bernard Muir begins his 13th season in 2024-25.

-Since Muir’s arrival, Stanford has won the LEARFIELD Directors’ Cup eight times, in addition to claiming 10 Capital One Cups (seven women, three men) while remaining the only school to deliver a season sweep of the men's and women's titles in the history of the award.
+Since Muir’s arrival, Stanford has won eight Learfield Directors’ Cup trophies, continuing a stretch in which the Cardinal has won the award in 26 of the possible 30 seasons.
+Stanford has also claimed 10 Capital One Cups (seven women, three men) while remaining the only school to deliver a season sweep of the men's and women's titles in the history of the award.

 Stanford’s most successful season under Muir came in 2018-19, capturing NCAA championships in women's volleyball, women's swimming and diving, men's gymnastics, women's water polo, women's tennis and men's golf.
 The Cardinal’s six titles matched its own NCAA record for an academic year, having also won six in 1996-97.
 Stanford rounded out its athletic campaign with a national championship in IRA lightweight rowing.

-Stanford’s commitment to academic achievement under Muir remains as strong as ever, registering an overall graduation rate of 96 percent in the latest Graduation Success Rate (GSR), with 16 varsity teams earning a 100 percent graduation rate.
-The eighth year of the Rubenstein-Bing Student-Athlete Civic Engagement (ACE) Program also yielded positive results, as 29 teams have been represented in the three-week, immersive summer service volunteer program since 2016.
+Stanford’s commitment to academic achievement under Muir remains as strong as ever, registering an overall graduation rate of 98 percent in the latest Graduation Success Rate (GSR), with 21 varsity teams earning a 100 percent graduation rate.

 Muir has also been intentional about keeping Stanford well-positioned nationally through ongoing departmental initiatives such as NIL education and opportunities, enhanced diversity, equity and inclusion programming, social justice and anti-racism advisory support and student-athlete well-being and mental health awareness.
-Over the last year, Muir reinforced Stanford’s pledge to strengthening leadership and celebrating achievement as part of DAPER’s 50th anniversary celebration of Title IX, highlighted by the induction of the department’s first all-female Hall of Fame class in September 2022.
+Within the past year, Muir announced the establishment of an in-house NIL General Manager position, in collaboration with Altius Sports Partners.
+Meanwhile, Lifetime Cardinal, an NIL collective in support of Stanford Athletics, is an independently owned and operated organization founded by long-time alumni and supporters of Stanford University and Stanford Athletics.

 In 2018-19, Muir unveiled a comprehensive Strategic Plan for DAPER (Department of Athletics, Physical Education and Recreation), developing a multi-faceted roadmap designed to accomplish the department’s mission of Inspiring Champions in Life.

-Several of DAPER’s notable facility upgrades have been launched during Muir’s tenure, including the following: Arrillaga Family Sports Center addition, Home of Champions and Sydney & Theodore Rosenberg Stanford Athletics Hall of Fame, Stanford Stadium fieldhouse, Laird Q. Cagan Stadium expansion, Siebel Training Complex, Beach Volleyball Stadium, Arrillaga Outdoor Education & Recreation Center.
-In addition to Arrillaga Hall, which houses the Athletic Academic Resource Center and a rowing training center, various renovations have taken place at Sunken Diamond, Boyd and Jill Smith Family Stadium and the Stanford Golf Course.
+Several of DAPER’s notable facility upgrades have been launched during Muir’s tenure, highlighted by in-progress renovations of Taube Family Tennis Stadium and Boyd and Jill Smith Family Stadium.
+Other notable enhancements include the following: Arrillaga Family Sports Center addition, Home of Champions and Sydney & Theodore Rosenberg Stanford Athletics Hall of Fame, Stanford Stadium fieldhouse, Laird Q. Cagan Stadium expansion, Siebel Training Complex, Beach Volleyball Stadium, Arrillaga Outdoor Education & Recreation Center.
+In addition to Arrillaga Hall, which houses the Athletic Academic Resource Center and a rowing training center, renovations have also taken place at Sunken Diamond and the Stanford Golf Course.

 In February 2023, Muir was appointed the new chair of the United States Olympic Committee's Collegiate Advisory Council, which brings high-contributing collegiate administrators and athletes with both collegiate sport and Team USA experience together to help bridge and develop the relationship between the key stakeholders.